 - Eliminate or regularly sanitize any items in common spaces (i.e., break rooms) that are shared between individuals (i.e., condiments, coffee makers, vending machines).
 (Additional Guidance)

-- Provide appropriate protective gear like gloves, masks, and face coverings and encourage appropriate use.
+- Provide appropriate protective gear like gloves, masks, and face coverings and require appropriate use.
 (Additional Guidance)

 - How to conduct an employee health screening.